paulfoley/Udacity_Nanodegree-Data_Analyst/Bay_Area_Bike_Share-Analysis/README.md

 * [Matplotlib](https://anaconda.org/anaconda/matplotlib)

 ### Data Files
-Data is split among twelve other files, organized into three sets of four files each.
+Data is split among twelve files, organized into three sets of four files each.
 Prefixing each set is one of three datestamps, showing the end month for each data collection period (201402, 201408, 201508).
 Suffixes for each file indicate contents: